outsinre/outsinre.github.com/_posts/2017-11-28-archlinux.md

 ### Disk Preparation

-1. If you want LVM, system encrytion (LUKS), or RAID, do it now.
+1. If LVM, system encrytion (LUKS), or RAID is desired, do it now.
-2. ESP could be one of FAT12, FAT16, FAT32 and VFAT.
+2. ESP could be any of FAT12, FAT16, FAT32 and VFAT.

 We will erase partition or the whole drive before partitioning and formating.